KokelSan/test-wonder-partners/README.md

 ## Introduction
 This test was very enjoyable to work on.
 I never used Unity's web requests before and I really liked to get to discover them.
 As it will be explained later, the test is not 100% complete as the material created for the model is not exactly as it should be.
 But in term of code I a am very satisfied of what I produced.
 I tried to create a system that is easily expandable, particularly by using scriptable objects.
+The app has been created and tested with the "Galaxy S10e" simulated screen device.

 ## Global Architecture
 First of all, I need to explain some of my naming conventions/habits: